software-students-spring2025/4-containers-aaa/README.md

 ## Notes

+- When running in local, all the uploaded recordings will be stored in `./web-app/static/uploaded_audio` folder
 - Transcription is triggered automatically on upload
 - Shared volume between web and ML client ensures ML has access to the audio file
 - You cannot either upload the MP3 or record for debugging, use .... log
+- .env file accepts two modes for `MODE` variable: `docker` or `local`.
+  Please make sure that you filled `MODE` in .env with correct mode that you have the project operating on.
+- If testing with pytest in local, please make sure the .env file has `MODE=docker`

 ## For Debugging